paulmelki/paulmelki.github.io/index.md

 and graduated *Summa Cum Laude* with highest distinction among the CS graduates.

-On a less professional side, I’m an avid reader, mainly of classical literature and philosophy (but also of everything else too…) and you will find much of my book reviews here and on my [Goodreads](https://www.goodreads.com/paulmelki) account.account.
+On a less professional side, I’m an avid reader, mainly of classical literature and philosophy (but also of everything else too…) and you will find much of my book reviews here and on my [Goodreads](https://www.goodreads.com/paulmelki) account.
 I enjoy honest, deep, and meaningful discussions and love to learn from others and sharpen my thinking, so you are free to discuss anything with me!
 I’m also a big fan of classical arts: primarily classical music, but also of painting and architecture ; and you may find some ramblings I write on these topics on this blog.
-I enjoy programming and problem solving, and most importantly, being surrounded by mountains, trees and big skies.
+I enjoy programming and problem-solving, and most importantly, being surrounded by mountains, trees and big skies.

 Life is beautiful, my friend!
 Let's keep pushing!